Elusive recovery for iron ore as supply drowns China appetite

 The challenge now is to remove excess supply to help tighten the market with no buyer that could equal China in size.

-“For the first time in over a decade, the need to eliminate iron ore supply, rather than incentivise it, is determining prices,” said CLSA analyst Ian Roper.
-(Reporting by Manolo Serapio Jr.; Additional reporting by David Stanway in Beijing)
+“For the first time in over a decade, the need to eliminate iron ore supply, rather than incentivize it, is determining prices,” said CLSA analyst Ian Roper.

+Reporting by Manolo Serapio Jr.; Additional reporting by David Stanway in Beijing